-Sharon Su is a professional finger wiggler who hails from the sunny part of the San Francisco Bay Area.
-Her work has taken her to concert halls, churches, ballrooms, and the occasional palace throughout the cloudier sections of the world, both as a solo and collaborative keyboard-masher.
+Sharon Su is a professional finger wiggler.
+While she hails* from a very sunny state (California), her work has taken her to concert halls, churches, ballrooms, and the occasional palace throughout the cloudier sections of the world, both as a solo and collaborative keyboard-masher.
 She has extensively performed pieces from the classical canon (sadly, that is “canon” with one “n” in the middle) as well as premiered a number of newly composed works, likely because the composers were in a hurry and couldn’t find a better pianist to perform their works for the first time.
-Her work has earned her recognition as an American artist and, most importantly, she has been hailed by her mother as being “pretty good at noise-making.”
+Her work has earned her recognition as an American artist and, most importantly, she has recently been hailed by her mother as being “pretty good at noise-making.”

 Sharon is currently an active performer who currently resides somewhere in the Los Angeles area (that’s the obscenely sunny part of California if you’re not familiar) and when she is not at some kind of keyboard (computer keyboards included), she is likely on her phone, which doesn’t count.
 She is totally going to respond to your email someday.